nicksolie/fishbowl-client/README.md

 ## User Stories and Wireframe

 *My user stories from initial planning:*
-As a user, I want to add words
+As a user, I want to add words.
-As a user, I want to view my words
+As a user, I want to view my words.
-As a user, I want to edit my words
+As a user, I want to edit my words.
-As a user, I want to delete my words
+As a user, I want to delete my words.

 *My wireframe from initial planning:* :